Cause prioritization for downside-focused value systems

 Downside-focused views prioritize s-risk reduction over utopia creation

 The observable universe has very little suffering (or inequality, preference frustration, etc.) compared to what could be the case; for all we know suffering at the moment may only exist on one small planet in a computationally inefficient form of organic life.7 According to downside-focused views, this is fortunate, but it also means that things can become much worse.
-Suffering risks (or “s-risks”) are defined as events that would bring about suffering on an astronomical scale, vastly exceeding all suffering that has existed on earth so far.
-Analogously and more generally, we can define downside risks as events that would bring about disvalue (including things other than suffering) at vastly unprecedented scales.
+Suffering risks (or “s-risks”) are defined as events that bring about suffering in cosmically significant amounts.
+By “significant”, we mean significant relative to expected future suffering.8 Analogously and more generally, we can define downside risks as events that would bring about disvalue (including things other than suffering) at vastly unprecedented scales.

 Why might this definition be practically relevant?
 Imagine the hypothetical future scenario “Business as usual (BAU),” where things continue onwards indefinitely exactly as they are today, with all bad things being confined to earth only.
 Hypothetically, let’s say that we expect 10% of futures to be BAU, and we imagine there was an intervention – let’s call it paradise creation – that changed all BAU futures into futures where a suffering-free paradise is created.
 Let us further assume that another 10% of futures will be futures where earth-originating intelligence colonizes space and things go very wrong such that, through some pathway or another, creates vastly more suffering than has ever existed (and would ever exist) on earth, and little to no happiness or good things.
 We will call this second scenario “Astronomical Suffering (AS).”